 While DBS Visa Debit Card is one of the most generous debit cards out there when it comes to cashback, there are many credit cards that reward you similarly when you make contactless payments, such as the following:

 DBS Live Fresh Card – Get 5% on Visa PayWave transactions linked with Apple, Samsung or Google Pay.
 The card also gives you 5% cashback on online shopping.
-Note, however, that the minimum spending requirement is a higher $600 a month, and there is a $20 a month cap on Visa PayWave rebates.
+Note, however, that the minimum spending requirement is a higher $600 a month, and there is a $60 a month cash back cap per month.

 Do you have the DBS Visa Debit Card?
 Share your reviews in the comments!